sherintm/D3-Challenge/README.md

 <li>Healthcare</li>
 </ul>

 Scatter plot contains circles with the abrreviation for each state it represents.
 A tooltip appears with the corresponding data during mouse over of the circle.
 Reader can select the data they want to see in both axes.
-A sample plot looks as following.
+A sample plot looks as following.<br>
 ![HealthRiskAnalysis](D3_data_journalism/Screenshots/health_analysis.png "Webpage screenshot")